 - Action-oriented.
 The process and results are useful to community members in making positive social change and in promoting social equity.

-Two examples of Community-Based Research are below:
+Two examples of Community-Based Research:

 Participatory Action Research (PAR) strategies involve the participants as co-researchers.
 Unlike the top-down – researcher as one with the knowledge – in this method, the participant is seen as a contributor to the research process.